Pompelmo/obj_similarity/integration/doc.md

-Given a website in input we suggest similar websites.
+Given a list of websites in input we suggest similar websites.
 The suggestions are given by some queries on three different models:
  * word2vec on websites keywords
  * doc2vec on websites descriptions